Whooping Cough Vaccination Information

 Assembly Bill 354 was signed into law in September 2010.
 As a result, students entering or advancing to grades seven through twelve in the 2011–12 school year are required to show proof of immunization with a pertussis (whooping cough) vaccine booster called tetanus toxoid, reduced diphtheria toxoid and acellular pertussis vaccine (Tdap).
 The new requirement goes into effect July 1, 2011, for one year and affects all students—current, new, and transfers—in public and private schools.
 Immunization with Tdap can protect students who have not yet been immunized against the ongoing risk of pertussis and meets the forthcoming requirement for the 2011–12 school year.

 Palomar Health Expresscare Health Clinics are offering Tdap vaccines without appointments.
-Patients covered by CIGNA, Anthem Blue Cross and Blue Shield of CA may receive this vaccine without paying any office co-pay at Palomar Health epxresscare.
+Patients covered by CIGNA, Anthem Blue Cross and Blue Shield of CA may receive this vaccine without paying any office co-pay at Palomar Health epxresscare of San Diego County.
 The Tdap vaccine is affordably priced at only $59 for self-pay patients.

 Frequently Asked Questions For Parents

 Requirements and Documentation

 - For school year 2011-2012, all students entering, advancing, transferring into 7th, 8th, 9th, 10th, 11th or 12th grades will need proof of an adolescent whooping cough booster immunization (called “Tdap”) before entry into school in the fall.